These Retired Athletes Are Now Working Completely Different Careers

 After his brief football career, Richardson began a series of business ventures in the food industry.
 He worked his way up from owning a Hardee’s franchise to becoming CEO of Flagstar – the controlling company of many major food chains, including Hardee’s and Denny’s.

-In 1995, Richardson became the owner of NFL expansion team the Carolina Panthers.
+In 1995, Richardson also became the owner of NFL expansion team the Carolina Panthers.
+He recently began the process of selling the team.

 30. Kevin Johnson